 What does the drink have to do with the child star, though?
 The Royal Hawaiian Resort in Waikiki, one of Temple's favorite haunts at the height of her fame, claimed to have invented the drink and named it in honor of the hotel's frequent customer during the 1930s.
 Like most any famous foodstuff, the Royal Hawaiian's claim of creating the drink is debated, though; Hollywood's legendary Brown Derby restaurant maintained that it invented the drink during the same time period.

 When Graham Greene was a young writer, he earned a little money by writing film reviews for the British magazine Night and Day.
-In a 1937 review of Temple's film Wee Willie Winkie Green wrote, "Her admirers "“ middle-aged men and clergymen "“ respond to her dubious coquetry, to the sight of her well-shaped and desirable little body, packed with enormous vitality, only because the safety curtain of story and dialogue drops between their intelligence and their desire."
-Pretty biting hatchet piece on a nine-year-old.
+In a 1937 review of Temple's film Wee Willie Winkie, Greene wrote, "Her admirers middle-aged men and clergymen respond to her dubious coquetry, to the sight of her well-shaped and desirable little body, packed with enormous vitality, only because the safety curtain of story and dialogue drops between their intelligence and their desire."
+Pretty biting hatchet piece on a 9-year-old.

 Temple's representatives immediately went after Greene and the publishers of Night and Day.
 They sued the writer and publishers for libel; their claim was successful to the tune of $12,000 in damages.

-Temple hardly fits the stereotype of the washed-up child star.
+Temple hardly fit the stereotype of a one-time child star.
 Although she might not have been a box office draw as an adult, she had quite a bit of staying power as a political appointee.
 Richard Nixon made Temple the United States Representative to the United Nations, and she later served as U.S. Ambassador to Ghana under Gerald Ford.
 She served in the State Department under Ronald Reagan and also held the post of Ambassador to Czechoslovakia under George H.W.
 Bush.